RMADI-SOF/xo-pono/README.md

 ## Getting Started

 This is an example of angular project, developed for interview purpose.
-The mini-project is an implémentation of the famous X/O game To get a local copy up and running follow these simple example steps.
+The mini-project is an implémentation of the famous X/O game.
+To get a local copy up and running follow these simple example steps.

 ### Prerequisites